 In addition to the standard searches and enquiries to be carried out by your solicitor we would recommend that the following matters are confirmed:

-1. The guarantee for the cavity wall insulation should be provided if available.
+1. The service record for the oil fired boiler should be provided.

 Estimated reinstatement cost for insurance purposes